TanhJK728/Exclusion-Process-Simulation/README.md

 ## Understanding the Visualization

-This project generates two primary visualizations to help you analyze the system's behavior.
-Here is how to interpret them.
+This project generates two primary visualizations to help you analyze the system's behavior:

 ### 1. Space-Time Evolution Diagram
 This heatmap visualizes the history of the entire lattice.